 You get a cut.
 What's the first thing that most people do?
 Clean it with hydrogen peroxide or rubbing alcohol.
 That's a no-no, says Rachel Shively, MD, an emergency medicine physician and toxicologist practicing in New York.
 "Using hydrogen peroxide or rubbing alcohol to clean cuts and scrapes can be irritating to skin, delay healing and harm the tissue," she explains.

-The Remedy Rx: Clean a wound by running it under water for three to five minutes.
+The Rx: Clean a wound by running it under water for three to five minutes.
 "The running water is most important for clearing out debris and bacteria," says Shively.
 Pat it dry, then apply an antibiotic ointment like bacitracin.

 You're Not Following the Hydration Equation